cocograde/pdfviewer/README.md

 (venv) D:\pdfviewer> pip install flask pyinstaller
 ```

-If you have a terrible download speed, you can use the option `-i <mirror for pip>`, For instance, in China:
+If you have a terrible download speed, you can use the option `-i <mirror for pip>`, for instance, in China:

 ```
 (venv) D:\pdfviewer> pip install flask pyinstaller -i https://pypi.tuna.tsinghua.edu.cn/simple